The Leadership Styles of Every Myers-Briggs® Personality Type

 ENFP – The Inspirational Leader

 ENFPs lead with imagination, vision, and passion.
-They are resourceful individuals who find many innovative ways to make a difference in the world.
-They tend to have frequent brainstorming sessions with their team and enjoy giving everyone a chance to speak their mind.
-They are encouraging and uplifting, inspiring others with all their ideas and all the possibilities they see around them.
+For them life is about innovating and trailblazing new paths to improve the world for individuals.
+As Idealists, ENFPS enjoy having frequent brainstorming sessions with their team and enjoy giving everyone a chance to speak their mind.
+Open-minded and encouraging, they enjoy inspiring others with breakthrough ideas for the future.
 ENFPs are not micro-managers and they enjoy giving their team the freedom to complete tasks in their own creative ways.
 They don’t mind sharing leadership and they are very open to a plethora of ideas and viewpoints.
 When making decisions, ENFPs focus first on the potential possibilities of each decision, then they think about how that decision will impact the people involved.

 Possible Struggles: